PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 # Supernatural Sapphics

 Supernatural Sapphics is a role playing game for 2 or more players, one player taking the role of the Top, who runs the game and plays the Dolls (important NPCS), Extras (unimportant NPCS), and Obstacles (nonsentient beings, environmental hazards, or any other non-person barrier preventing progress).
 The rest of the players take the role of Bottoms, which are characters in the game.
 This Distortion Dice game is about the messy queer relationships between beings of the veil (vampires, fae, ghosts, cryptids, etc) and the humans fascinated by them.
+To play this game you will need several sets of polyhedral dice and optionally tokens to represent Drive.

 This is not a game about working together to overcome a common goal, the characters in Supernatural Sapphics can be toxic, selfish, or simply naive and will end up hurting each other.
 Player vs Player conflict is not only expected, it is ecouraged.
 While this game does use terms like sapphic, woman, and lesbian, you are not required to play a lesbian, and all types of identities are welcome.
 However, it is fundamentally a game about disaster queers and their relationships, so if your desire is to play a cishet character, you should take time to examine why that is, and if that character would fit into the stories this game is meant to tell.